-Shichimiya Shichimi Togarashi : I tried the Kyoto’s famous spice blend
+Shichimiya Shichimi Togarashi : Kyoto’s Famous 7 Spice Blend

-The other day, I obtained a “Shichimi Togarashi (七味唐辛子)” that Kyoto boasts.
+The other day, I obtained a “Shichimi Togarashi (七味唐辛子)” that the historical city Kyoto boasts.

 Kyoto Shichimiya Honpo Shichimi Togarashi

 This time I got the latter spice blend, Shichimiya’s Shichimi Togarashi, and used it for the first time in my life.
-It is generally known that the Shichimi Togarashi produced by Kyoto Shichimiya Honpo is one of the Japan’s 3 best Shichimi Togarashi.
+It is generally known in Japan that the Shichimi Togarashi blended by Kyoto Shichimiya Honpo (Google Map) is one of Japan’s 3 best Shichimi Togarashi.

-The product I purchased was made up of a bag of Shichimi Togarashi and a small can for the spice blend, so even if you use up the accompanying spice, you can use the container with a refill again.
+The product I purchased this time was made up of a bag of Shichimi Togarashi and a small can for the spice mix, so even if you use up the accompanying spice, you can use the container with a refill again.

 The above are Shichimi Togarashi spices sold by Asakusa Yagenbori and Nagano Yawataya Isogoro, each of which is known as one of the Japan’s 3 best Shichimi Togarashi, together with that of Kyoto Shichimiya.

-According to the ingredient list, this Shichimi Togarashi from Kyoto Shichimiya consists of red chili pepper, white sesame seeds, black sesame seeds, Sansho, green laver (Nori seaweed), green Shiso leaves, and hemp seeds.
+According to the ingredient list on the back of the yellow bag, this Shichimi Togarashi from Kyoto Shichimiya consists of red chili pepper, white sesame seeds, black sesame seeds, Sansho, green laver (Nori seaweed), green Shiso leaves, and hemp seeds.

 Although Shichimi Togarashi is somewhat spicy in general, this Shichimiya’s Shichimi isn’t spicy at all.
-Instead, it is excellent in smell compared to others, especially the aroma of Sansho pepper.
+But instead, it is excellent in smell compared to others, especially the aroma of Sansho pepper.

-Since its aromatic smell is pleasant and delicate, I think the Shichimiya’s Shichimi Togarashi matches well with the dish (Miso soup, Udon and Soba, pickles, simmered dishes and so on) with a light flavor.
+Since its aromatic smell is pleasant and delicate, I think the Shichimiya’s Shichimi Togarashi matches especially well with lightly flavored dishes (Miso soup, Udon and Soba, pickles, simmered dishes and so on).